zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/set-up-your-mlops-platform.md

 #### Compute Infrastructure

-The Compute infrastructure (e.g. Kubernetes or serverless alternatives)
+The Compute infrastructure (e.g. Kubernetes or serverless alternatives) is the location where the pipeline code is executed.

 * This will be used to run the pipeline code runs in production using the **orchestrator** and **step operator** stack.